 Why Should I Consult With a Financial Advisor in Garland, TX to Assist With My Small Business Retirement Plan?

-Setting up small business retirement plans is far different from setting up a personal savings plan at your local Garland, TX bank.
-While the federal government does not currently obligate any company to offer a retirement plan to employees, certain states require businesses of a certain size to have a retirement plan.
-Garland, TX retirement consultants that are experienced in helping business owners open retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you abide by frequently chancing tax and business laws.
+Opening small business retirement plans is complicated.
+While the federal government does not currently require any employer to offer a retirement plan to workers, certain states require businesses of a certain size to have a retirement plan.
+Garland, TX retirement consultants that are experienced in helping business owners establish retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you follow evolving tax and business laws.

-As your Garland, TX retirement plan consultants for your small business, our advisers will:
+As your Garland, TX retirement plan consultants for your small business, our financial planners will:

-• Help you choose the "right" plan for you, and the right custodian to hold plan assets
+- Help you decide the best plan for you, and which financial institution should hold the assets

-• Assist you in establishing your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand the plan's terms, and creating a record keeping system
+- Assist you in establishing your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and creating a record keeping system

-• Help educate your employees on your plan, its benefits, and how it can serve as a important aspect of their ongoing financial journey
+- Help educate your employees on your plan, its benefits, and how they can use it as a component to their continued financial success

-Correct Capital's Garland, TX advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by ethics to do what's best for you and your employees.
-As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
-Schedule a meeting with a member of our advisor team today.
+Correct Capital's Garland, TX financial planners are fiduciary advisors, meaning we are legally and ethically bound to do what's best for you and your employees.
+We work for you, and not our own firm.
+Schedule a consultation with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans